-These are just “extras”—meaning, we also do a big weekend shop to stock up on meat, fish, fresh veggies and other necessities for the coming days.
+These are just “extras”—meaning, we also do a big weekend shop to stock up on meat, fish, fresh veggies and other necessities.

-But having them in place ensures we have something ready to go—whether to complete a meal, act as an appy during dinnertime prep, or serve as part of lunch for me or a quick snack for Randy.
+But having them in place ensures we have something ready to go—whether to complete a meal, act as an appy, or serve as part of lunch for me or a quick snack for Randy.

 When it comes to snacks, the last item on that list—paleo “oatmeal”—is one of Randy’s favorites.